foundry-rs/book/src/reference/forge-std/divisionError.md

 ### Description

-The error when a division fails, e.g. division by zero.
+The internal Solidity error when a division fails, e.g. division by zero.